 - There are 99 authors who sold over 100 million books so far.

 - 42 of them, or 42.4%, are American authors, the most among all nationalities.

 - 24.2% of best-selling authors are British, while 17.2% are Japanese.

-- Of the top10 best-selling fiction writers, only one didn’t write in the English language.
+- Of the top 10 best-selling fiction writers, only one didn’t write in English.

 |Author name||Min. estimated sales (million copies)||Max. estimated sales (million copies)||Language|